pamair50/cifrcoin/README.md

-Development is now occurring on the DigiByte-Core repo
+Development is now occurring on the CifrCoin-Core repo
 ----------------
-As of 2020, development has now moved to the DigiByte-Core organization, under the digibyte repo
+As of 2020, development has now moved to the CifrCoin-Core organization, under the cifrcoin repo

-You can find more over at https://github.com/digibyte-core/digibyte
+You can find more over at https://github.com/cifrcoin-core/cifrcoin

-What is DigiByte?
+What is CifrCoin?
 ----------------

-DigiByte (DGB) is a rapidly growing decentralized, global blockchain that was founded in early 2014 with a focus on cyber security, payments & secure communications technologies.
+CifrCoin (CFR) is a rapidly growing decentralized, global blockchain that was founded in early 2014 with a focus on cyber security, payments & secure communications technologies.

-For more information, as well as an immediately useable, binary version of the DigiByte Core software, see https://digibyte.io
+For more information, as well as an immediately useable, binary version of the CifrCoin Core software, see https://cifrcoin.io

-DigiByte FAQ
+CifrCoin FAQ
 -------------
 Launch Date: January 10th, 2014

 Blockchain Type: Public, Decentralized, UTXO based, Multi-Algorithm

-Ticker Symbol: DGB
+Ticker Symbol: CFR

 Genesis Block Hash: "USA Today: 10/Jan/2014, Target: Data stolen from up to 110M customers"

-Max Total Supply: 21 Billion DigiBytes in 21 Years (2035)
+Max Total Supply: 21 Billion CifrCoins in 21 Years (2035)

-Current Supply: 11,692,747,373 DGB (April 2019)
+Current Supply: 11,692,747,373 CFR (April 2019)

 Block Reward Reduction: 1% Monthly

-Current Block Reward: 688 DGB (April 2019)
+Current Block Reward: 688 CFR (April 2019)

 Mining Algorithms: Five individual: SHA256, Scrypt, Odocrypt, Skein & Qubit